RobertTLange/Reading_Notes_Neuro/Readme.md

 **2018-11**

+* [ ] Kriegeskorte et al (2009) - Circular analysis in systems neuroscience: the dangers of double dipping
 * [x] Mathys et al (2014) - Uncertainty in perception and the Hierarchical Gaussian Filter
 * [ ] Hubel and Wiesel (1969) - Visual perception in striate cortex
 * [x] Itti and Koch (2001) - Computational Modeling of Visual Attention